-If David ended up fighting with the man, it would be difficult to overpower him.
+If David ended up fighting, it would be difficult to overpower the man.

-He, Kara and Hailey might have been enough but one, or more, of them could end up seriously hurt, or worse.
+He, Kara and Hailey might be enough but one, or more, of them could end up seriously hurt, or worse.

-Still, knowing that, David had no choice but to act.
+Still, even knowing that, David had no choice but to act.

-The police would soon be on their way but, if he didn’t act soon, his mother could be killed.
+The police would soon be on their way, but his mother could be killed.